Edmund O. Schweitzer III

 Edmund O. Schweitzer III (born 1947, Evanston, Illinois) is an electrical engineer, inventor, and founder of Schweitzer Engineering Laboratories (SEL).
 Schweitzer launched SEL in 1982 in Pullman, Washington.
-Today, SEL manufacturers a wide variety of products that protect the electric power grid and industrial control systems at its three state-of-the-art U.S. manufacturing facilities in Pullman, Washington; Lewiston, Idaho; and, Lake Zurich, Illinois.
+Today, SEL manufacturers a wide variety of products that protect the electric power grid and industrial control systems at its five state-of-the-art U.S. manufacturing facilities in Pullman, Washington; Lewiston, Idaho; Lake Zurich, Illinois; West Lafayette, Indiana, and; Moscow, Idaho.
 SEL products and technologies are used in virtually every substation in North America and are in operation in 164 countries.

-Recognized as a pioneer in digital protection, Schweitzer has been credited with “revolutionizing the performance of electric power systems with computer-based protection and control equipment, and making a major impact in the electric power utility industry.”
+Recognized as a pioneer in digital protection, Schweitzer has been credited with "revolutionizing the performance of electric power systems with computer-based protection and control equipment, and making a major impact in the electric power utility industry."